 Deep Creek: Finding Hope in the High Country by Pam Houston (2019).*Also available as an audiobook.

-Recommended to me by Suzan Muir, who runs wilderness retreats for childless women in Australia, I was not too surprised that her this book turned out to be about how living, surviving and thriving on an isolated ranch high in the Colorado Rockies for the last 25 years has, and this isn’t a euphemism, saved the author’s life.
+Recommended to me by Suzan Muir, who runs wilderness retreats and rites of passage ceremonies in Australia, I was not too surprised that this book turned out to be about how the author’s experience of living, surviving and thriving on an isolated ranch high in the Colorado Rockies for the last 25 years has, and this isn’t a euphemism, saved her life.
 I haven’t read any Pam Houston since her hilariously brilliant ‘Cowboys are My Weakness’ (1992) the success of which enabled her to overstretch herself financially to buy the ranch that she now writes about and I feel glad that in someway my reading purchases helped her create the life she shares in this book.
 Childfree by choice (but only mentioned lightly and for traumatic reasons) Houston meditates deeply on her relationship with the land and with the animals in her life (all of which she trusts more than humans after a gothically bad childhood).
 Descriptions of life on the ranch, her relationship with her generous mountain-town neighbours, the run-ins with the necessary ranch-sitters over the years whilst she travels to promote her writing and teach are amusingly told, her trademark leavening of shocking reflections from her past leavened with quirky animal and human stories.
 A theme that also comes through is her own growing awareness of the changes in the environment due to climate breakdown and her heartbreak over that.
 At turns educational, amusing and meditative, this is a book that transports you to another life; you know, the one where you’re a gutsy, outdoorsy, animal-loving and (mostly) single childless woman who chooses to spend her life living (and working her arse off to pay for) a ranch high in the mountains.
 That one.

 Circe by Madeline Miller (2019) *also available as an audiobook